Things to do in London in 2 days

 Also, on the bridge itself small pieces of hidden artwork painted on chewing gum and designed by artist Ben Wilson.

-Moreover, Harry Potter fans will recognize the Millennium Bridge in the opening scene of Harry Potter and the Half-Blood Prince Mystery.
-If you like Harry Potter I recommend booking a Harry Potter tour of London- you'll love it!
+Moreover, Harry Potter fans will recognize the Millennium Bridge from the opening scene of Harry Potter and the Half-Blood Prince Mystery.
+If you love Harry Potter I recommend booking a Harry Potter tour of London- you'll love it!

 Sky Garden